ggonnella/gfapy/manual/tags.md

 ```

 Also it is good practice to allow the user of the script to change the name of
 the custom tags.
-For example, gfapy employs the +or+ custom tag to track
+For example, Gfapy employs the +or+ custom tag to track
 the original segment from which a segment in the final graph is derived.
 All
 methods which read or write the +or+ tag allow to specify an alternative tag
 name to use instead of +or+, for the case that this name collides with the